api3dao/old-api3-docs/airnode/config-json.md

 **Required**

-- `providerAdminForRecordCreation` - the master address that will be authorized to update the authorizers of the provider's endpoints.
-Note that the node only uses this while creating the provider record.
-Changing this after the provider record is created will not have any effect.
-This field is optional, but not having it means that the node will not be able to create a provider record on the respective chain.

 - `id` - the corresponding chain (or network) ID.
 A list of known Ethereum chain IDs can be found at [EIP-155](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-155.md#list-of-chain-ids), although this list is not exhaustive and the `id` does not necessarily need to be a popular or known value.

 - `type` - the type of blockchain to connect to.
-Currently only `evm` is supported for Ethereum and other EVM compatible blockchains, although other blockchain types will be supported in the future.
+Currently only `evm` is supported for Ethereum and other EVM-based blockchains, although other types are planned to be supported in the future.

 - `providers` - one or more providers serving the given chain ID and type.
 Each `provider` must have the following keys:

   1. `name` - a *unique* name across ALL configured providers in `config.json`

-  2. `url` - an HTTP endpoint that Airnode should use to connect to.
+  2. `url` - an HTTP endpoint that Airnode should use to connect to

 - `contracts` - An object that keeps the addresses of the contracts deployed on the respective chain.
 It has to include the following contract addresses: